Beta8397/FreightFrenzy71b/README.md

      - Updated to latest blockly.
      - Added default variable blocks to navigation and matrix blocks.
      - Fixed toolbox entry for openGLMatrix_rotation_withAxesArgs.
-     - When user downloads Blocks-generated op mode, only the .blk file is downloaded.
+     - When user downloads Blocks-generated op cacheMode, only the .blk file is downloaded.
-     - When user uploads Blocks-generated op mode (.blk file), Javascript code is auto generated.
+     - When user uploads Blocks-generated op cacheMode (.blk file), Javascript code is auto generated.
      - Added DbgLog support.
      - Added logging when a blocks file is read/written.
      - Fixed bug to properly render blocks even if missing devices from configuration file.